Souravgoswami/termclock/README.md

 	--character=|char=		Draws specified character
 	--clean				Just run the clean bare clock --colour=|-c=			Specify hex colour (4 colours)
+	--text-colour=|-tc=		Specify text colour (2 colours)

-					[ with or without # ]
+	⬢ Colours has to be hex, 3 or 6 characters with or without the leading # in front

 3. Information:
 	--no-date|-nd			Shows no date
 	--no-message|-nm		Shows no messages
 	--no-sysinfo|-ni		Shows no system info
-	--refresh|r			Specify delay or refresh time
+	--refresh=|r=			Specify delay or refresh time
-	--text-colour|-tc		Specify text colour (2 colours)
+	--no-logo|-nl			Don't show the logo at the bottom

+4. Antiflicker:
+	--antiflicker|-af		Don't flicker terminal

+	⬢ If refresh time is low or terminal is slow, use this option

-4. Formats:
+5. Formats:
 	--date-format=|-df=		Specify the date format
-					[ Run date --help for formats ] --time-format=|-tf=		Specify the time format
+	--time-format=|-tf=		Specify the time format

-					[ Run date --help for formats ]
+	Usually the format looks like this:
+	%H:%M:%S:%2N or %d %B, %Y

+	⬢ Run `date --help` to know more formats

 Supported characters are 0 - 9, a - z, /, \, !, %, and |.

-This is Termclock v0.2.0
+🕑 This is Termclock v0.5.0
 ```

 Run termclock `--help` or termclock `-h` to see the help.